IskanderB/LabaDB/README.md

 ### What is it?

-It's API aplication is a custom database management system for one table databases.
+It's API application is a custom database management system for one table databases.
 This project was completed as part of the assignment for the Data Management course.

 ### How does that work?